 The Importance of Professional Development

 There are many factors that go into a high-quality education, from the culture of the school and parental involvement to the technology provided and beyond.
 But more important than any of these is the effectiveness of educators themselves.

 “In the absence of any or all of these other factors, a skillful and resourceful educator can still overcome obstacles to lead a student to achievement,” says Josh Ratliff, Director of Education Initiatives for Trafera.
 “On the other hand, all the school culture and technology in the world will never be able to make up for the absence of a skilled teacher to produce an atmosphere of excellence.”

-Providing opportunities for professional development is an important first step, but it is also critical to foster teacher buy-in toward the importance of technology and its role in modern education.
+Providing opportunities for professional development is a big first step, but you should also be fostering teacher buy-in toward the importance of technology and its role in modern education.
 And one of the best ways to do this is to focus on technology’s impact on student outcomes.